National Canadian Film Day (CanFilmDay) is a massive, coast-to-coast-to-coast salute to Canadian cinema!

 Whether you host a screening or attend one, watch from the comfort of your home or join the party on social media, CanFilmDay is your day to feel connected to our cultures and shared values.

-Our 10th anniversary edition was a huge success!
-With 1584 events worldwide and 2.5 million viewers who enjoyed a Canadian film at home, we couldn’t be prouder.
+Our 2025 edition was a huge success!
+With 1900+ events worldwide and 2.5 million viewers who enjoyed a Canadian film at home, we couldn’t be prouder.

-1584 screenings.
-80 special guests.
-700 Canadian communities and 45 countries.
+1900+ screenings.
+180 special guests.
+Hundreds of Canadian communities and 42 countries.
 Millions of Canadians.
+Still only 50 states.

 National Canadian Film Day is Presented by